-Charlotte, N.C. – Parker Poe Adams & Bernstein LLP is pleased to announce that 10 of its attorneys have been inducted into the 2018 North Carolina Pro Bono Honor Society.
+Charlotte, N.C. – Parker Poe Adams & Bernstein LLP is pleased to announce that nine of its attorneys have been inducted into the 2018 North Carolina Pro Bono Honor Society.

 “The North Carolina Pro Bono Honor Society helps us as a legal profession to shine a light on those attorneys making outstanding contributions to North Carolinians who need, but cannot afford, legal help,” N.C.
 Supreme Court Chief Justice Cheri Beasley said in announcing the inductees.
 “By recognizing these important and valuable pro bono services, we celebrate our state’s lawyers committed to ensuring equal access to justice for all.”